 Bringing it together with Edge Compute and Data Protection

 What separates Macrometa from other data storage solutions is that it also brings compute closer to people and where data is generated, regardless of where that is.
 Macrometa’s Edge Compute puts data into action and delivers real-time and event-driven apps and data in <10ms to 80% of the global population.
 Query Workers lets developers create simple REST APIs on top of the data mesh.
 Stream Workers enables Complex Event Processing (CEP) functions and Stream Processing workloads - in minutes instead of days or months.

 Stream Workers play an important role with data collections and stores.
 With Stream Workers, data could come from different sources (GDN streams, GDN Database, HTTP endpoints, Kafka, and MQTT etc.) and can be published to different sinks or stores.
 Stream Workers also allows you to transform data from one data type to another, aggregate streams, and clean and filter data.
 This CEP engine automatically creates objects like streams, collections, and even tables and remote databases.

 Macrometa’s Data Protection supports geo-pinning or geo-fencing to address data sovereignty and privacy use cases.
 Developers can set up localized data fabrics for regional and global data, and then adjust locations as needed.
 Macrometa offers three different types of authentication (user, token-based, and API keys) and is SOC 2 certified.

 Try it out today

 With many tutorials, Quickstarts, and easy-to-follow example documentation, you can get started with Macrometa’s Global Data Mesh in minutes.
-Start with a free developer account, or schedule a demo with one of our experts.
+Request a 30 day trial, or schedule a demo with one of our experts.